eclipse/paho.mqtt.rust/README.md

 This is the default:

     $ cargo build

 This will initialize and update the C library sources from Git, then use the _cmake_ crate to build the static version of the C library, and link it in.
 By default, the build will use the pre-generated bindings in _bindings/bindings_paho_mqtt_X_Y_Z.rs_, where _X_Y_Z_ is the currently supported library version.

-The defalut features for the build are: ["bundled", "ssl"]
+The default features for the build are: ["bundled", "ssl"]

 When building the bundled libraries, the bindings can also be regenerated at build-time.
 This is especially useful when building on uncommon/untested platforms to ensure proper bindings for that system.
 This is done adding the "build_bindgen" feature:

     $ cargo build --features "build_bindgen"

 In this case it will generate bindings based on the header files in the bundled C repository.

 The cached versions of the bindings are target-specific.
 If the pre-generated version doesn't exist for the target, it will need to be generated.